History History

 The Mongolian surge

-In 1206, Genghis Khan became the supreme khan of all the Mongolian tribes together.
-It was the beginning of an adventure that would lead a nomadic people, horsemen and archers who knew nothing about writing, cities or agriculture, to the creation of the greatest empire of all time.
+In 1206, Genghis Khan became the supreme khan of all the Mongolian tribes combined.
+This was the start of an adventure that would lead a nomadic people of outstanding horsemen and archers, who knew nothing of writing, cities or agriculture, to create the greatest empire of all time.
 Mongolia became the base for the conquests of Genghis Khan, who led his first expeditions against China.
-At the end of this conquest, Genghis Khan turned to the state of Khorezm, at the time the main power of the Muslim East, stretching from the Aral Sea to the margins of India.
-An army of several hundred thousand men entered the Khorezm in 1221.
+At the end of this conquest, Genghis Khan turned his attention to the state of Khorezm, the main power of the Muslim East, stretching from the Aral Sea to the margins of India.
+An army of several hundred thousand men entered Khorezm in 1221.
 This first step into the Muslim world was followed by many others.
-The armies of Genghis Khan seized Khojent, Nurat, Bukhara, Samarkand, Merv, Herat..
+His armies captured Khodjent, Nourata, Bukhara, Samarkand, Merv, Herat..

 XIIIe s.